“Ladies and gentlemen, if you’d like to join us on the deck and bring your camera, you’ll see that the Antarctic Peninsula lies just up ahead!”

 Guided walks and hikes of varying levels of difficulty are a part of every Antarctic expedition.
 As weather and sea conditions permit, you’ll be transported by Zodiac cruiser to shore landings, where you’ll have a chance to explore each site’s unique geology and geography, polar plant life (if any), animals and birds, and history.
 Snow poles and snowshoes may be available, depending on conditions.

-Sea Kayaking Program
+1) Sea Kayaking

 As a participant in the Sea Kayaking program, you’ll have opportunities throughout your expedition (weather permitting) to experience Antarctica as the seals and penguins do, from the surface of its pristine waters!
 Your kayak, skirting, paddle, professional kayaking guide and accompanying Zodiac are all part of the program.
 If you’re an experienced kayaker looking for a unique vantage point from which to explore Antarctica, this is the kayaking program for you.